 WHAT IS CITATION CHASING?

 Citation chasing is a great way to expand a search for articles on a subject.
-The Online Dictionary of Library and Information Science defines citation chasing as “A legitimate research technique in which the bibliographies of works already located in a literature search are examined (“mined”) for additional sources containing further information on the topic.
-The process can be facilitated by using a citation index.”
+The Online Dictionary of Library and Information Science defines citation chasing as “A legitimate research technique in which the bibliographies of works already located in a literature search are examined (“mined”) for additional sources containing further information on the topic.”

 This module will guide you through both types of searches using a series of very short video tutorials.
 Use the links at the top of the page to access the research tools shown in the tutorials.
 If you have questions about citation chasing, contact Judy Mishriki in the library or at firstname.lastname@example.org.